Puzzle & Dragons: Puzzle & Dragons Z + Super Mario Bros. Edition

 On May 3, 2013, GungHo revealed a spin-off for the Nintendo 3DS named Puzzle & Dragons Z (パズドラZ, Pazudora Zetto) during the Puzzle & Dragons Fan Appreciation Festival 2013.
 The game was released in Japan on December 12, 2013.
 Game play is in general identical to the mobile game, but it adds RPG elements such as towns and NPCs.
 As of July 30, 2014, the game has shipped over 1.5 million copies.
 A manga about Puzzle & Dragons Z has been serialized in CoroCoro Comic since September 29, 2013, and the first tankōbon volume was released on April 28, 2014.

 Puzzle & Dragons Z was released in North America and Europe in May 2015, packaged alongside the Super Mario Bros.
 Edition.

 An arcade game edition titled Puzzle & Dragons Z: Tamer Battle (パズドラZ テイマーバトル, Pazudora Zetto Teimā Batoru) was released on June 26, 2014.
 Players scan collectible trading cards into the arcade machine which they use to battle another player elsewhere in Japan in a similar system to the handheld game.
 There is additionally an incentive to use a "Z Bonus" indicated by a part of the card that will be cut off by the machine if chosen.

 Puzzle & Dragons: Super Mario Bros.
 Edition for the Nintendo 3DS features characters from the Super Mario series in gameplay similar to that from Puzzle & Dragons Z, including an overworld and story.
 It was released on April 29, 2015, in Japan as a standalone title and later in South Korea on May 1, 2015.
 For the North American and European release, it was packaged with Puzzle & Dragons Z.

 Puzzle & Dragons X

 A second spin-off for the Nintendo 3DS named Puzzle & Dragons X was released in July 2016 along with an anime adaptation of the game by studio Pierrot.

+Puzzle & Dragons GOLD

+The first Nintendo Switch version of Puzzle & Dragons released on January 14, 2020 in North America.
+The game is handheld mode only, It contains a short campaign with a focus of competitive online battles.